Srcodesalittle/Ignition-panel-to-wake-on-lan/README.md

 They sit in the breadboard and allow access to the various input/outputs of the board. **If you're unsure of what a breadboard is**, give [this](https://www.youtube.com/watch?v=6WReFkfrUIk) a watch to learn how to use a breadboard.
 People much smarter than I have created all sorts of useful functions for the ESP8266 including the ability to connect to wifi, send wake on lan packets, and communicate with other ESP8266 devices.
 We will use these three functions in this project.
 There's no reason this project wont work with the new ESP32 module as well.

+## If this is on WiFi, how secure is it?:
+A valid question.
+This code only creates a small server within your local network.
+It is not accessible by devices outside your network.
+It also, does not respond to any oustide inputs thus it is very secure.
+You can test this by trying to ping it through an external computer

 ## Powering the ignition panel
 - The simplest way to power your box is using the microusb input on the board.
 This will take 5V and draw between 1-2A of current.
 So if you get any cheap powerbank you should be good to go.
 Plugging it into your PC's USB port while uploading code etc will also be enough to power the module and troublehsoot.